HERA-Team/librarian/docs/Sneaker.rst

 If this fails, you can always try again (as long as the root cause is fixed!) as the librarian will not ingest the same file twice.

+Note that this does not necessarily mean that the files are available on the destination librarian right away.
+You will need to wait until the ``ReceiveClone`` background task has completed, and the source librarian has received the callback from the destination librarian.